jlsmith910/ChatGPT-Clone/README.md

                                       pip install requests
                                       pip install python-dotenv

  Setup Environment Variable - Create a .env file that holds your api key's key-value pair.
-Export OPENAI_API_KEY=your_api_key
+Example format - API_KEY=your_api_key

  Run the program - python ChatGPT Clone.py
+  Type your message and press Enter to send.
+  Type 'new' to start a new conversation thread.
+  Type 'exit' to end the interaction.